praetoriandigital/cub-java/README.md

 * with [cub widget](https://github.com/praetoriandigital/cub-docs) integration.
 It allows the use of already implemented functionalities for user registration/login/logout/profile data and more.

-In both cases, you have set up webhook endpoint to keep data in sync.
+In both cases, the webhook endpoint needs to be set up to keep data in sync.

 ## Requirements